HosseinAsghari/mnist/README.md

+# Simple MNIST Classifier
-# A simple classifier for MNIST dataset using Neural Networks(NN) from torch.
+A simple classifier for MNIST dataset using Neural Networks(NN) from torch.